mosip/documentation/docs/mosip-documentation-style-guide.md

 Example: _Note_

 ### Lists
-For unordered lists, give * with space before each entry.
+For bulleted lists, give * with space before each entry.
-For ordered lists, write the numbers followed by dots and space.
+For numbered lists, write the numbers followed by dots and a space.

-Unordered list
+Bulleted list
 * Apple
 * Banana
 * Water melon

-Ordered list
+Numbered list
 1. Apple
 2. Banana
 3. Water melon